sameedshoaibb/care-banking-platform/README.md

 ## Purpose

-An end-to-end DevOps architecture where CI pipelines build and test the banking application, and **GitOps** ensures secure, auditable, pull-based deployments to Kubernetes by synchronizing cluster state from Git.
+An end-to-end DevOps architecture where CI pipelines build and test the banking application, and **GitOps** approach ensures secure, auditable, pull-based deployments to Kubernetes by synchronizing cluster state from Git.

 ## What's Inside